-How Bluetooth and NFC differ from each other?
+How do Bluetooth and NFC differ from each other?
 Bluetooth Low Energy can have a range from up to 50 meters whereas NFC has a range of 4 to 5 inches.

 You cannot make payment via Bluetooth, but you can make payment with NFC with just a tap.

-The cell phone must have Bluetooth turned on in order to the best user experience.
+The cell phone must have Bluetooth turned on in order to have the best user experience.
 And, you need to install an app.
 NFC needs only a tag embedded.

 What are the overall benefits of NFC?

 As we have said earlier NFC is very similar to RFID Technology it uses a high frequency.
-With just a tap, you can make payment & do the transactions very easily via smartphone.
+With just a tap, you can make payments & do the transactions very easily via smartphone.
 It has an inbuilt reader.
 It provides security.

 However, NFC has a very small range (just a few centimeters).
 The tags are expensive compared to others.
 As it has a small range, it can become a time-consuming & exhausting task.

 Here at Asset Infinity, we are specialists in empowering things with computerized intuitiveness and constructed a platform that makes it simple to manage assets.

 If you need help in implementing asset tracking technologies in your business.
 We urge you to connect with any inquiries you may have.